Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #84

-HOTSPOT You plan to use Desired State Con¬guration (DSC) to maintain the con¬guration state of virtual machines that run Windows Server.
+HOTSPOT You plan to use Desired State Configuration (DSC) to maintain the configuration state of virtual machines that run Windows Server.
 You need to perform the following:

 ✑ Install Internet Information Services (IIS) on the virtual machines.

 ✑ Update the default home page of the IIS web server.

-How should you con¬gure the DSC con¬guration ¬le?
+How should you configure the DSC configuration file?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.